Crispy on the outside and soft in the inside, these kid-friendly Salmon Croquettes are great as part of a main meal or lunch.

 - 60g (1 cup) Panko Breadcrumbs *SEE NOTE 3

-Alternatively, heat a non-stick frying pan over a medium / high heat.
-Add 2 tbsp of oil and gently place the croquettes in the frying pan.
+- Alternatively, heat a non-stick frying pan over a medium / high heat.
+Add 2 tablespoon of oil and gently place the croquettes in the frying pan.
 Fry for around 4-5 min on each side.

 - I do not add anything to my mashed potato when making croquettes.
 However if you have leftover mash, made with butter and milk etc, then you can still use it.

 - I used canned salmon in this recipe but cooked fresh salmon works well too.
 Remove all bones and skin.

 - I like to use panko breadcrumbs as I love the crispy results it gives, you can use any breadcrumb though.
 OPTIONAL (if baking and you want to achieve a more golden look to your croquettes) Place breadcrumbs on a baking tray, spray with oil and bake on the top shelf for around 10 mins (until golden)